(CARES) Act FAQ from GCFA

 We are encouraging all of our churches to apply.
 Below are some resources we've gathered to help you with the application process.

-As of Jan.
-11, 2021, the U.S. Small Business Administration (SBA) reopened the Paycheck Protection Program (PPP).
+The U.S. Small Business Administration (SBA) reopened the Paycheck Protection Program (PPP) and has extended the application deadline to May 31, 2021.

 Wespath and the General Council on Finance and Administration (GCFA) have partnered to develop an FAQ to assist local churches, annual conferences and other Church-related organizations in considering whether to apply for a “Second Draw” PPP loan.